cortex-lab/phy/docs/customization.md

 *Note*: the code of the table is in a separate Javascript project, `tablejs` that uses the `ListJS` library.

+#### Context

+Disk cache and memory cache are stored in the `.phy` subdirectory within the data directory.
+Functions retrieving cluster-dependent data such as waveforms, templates, and so on, are all cached for performance reasons.
+It is important to ensure that this directory is stored on an SSD.

 ### GUI